DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/RequestManagement/rmsObjects.rst

 ReplicateAndRegister
 ====================

-This Operation replicate a file to one or several SE.
+This Operation replicates a file to one or several SE.
 The source does not need to be specified, but can be.
 This is typically useful in case of failover: if a job tries to upload a file to its final destination and fails, it will upload it somewhere else, and creates a `ReplicateAndRegister` Operation as well as a `RemoveReplica` (from the temporary storage) Operation.
 The replication can be performed either locally, or delegating it to the FTS system (:ref:`fts3`)

 Details: :py:mod:`~DIRAC.DataManagementSystem.Agent.RequestOperations.ReplicateAndRegister`